lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 {{Fig-frag-header}} gives the first elements found in this structure.
 It starts with a direction.
-Since fragmentation rules are unidirectional, they contain a mandatory direction.
+Since fragmentation rules work for a specific direction, they contain a mandatory direction.
 The type is the same as the one used in compression entries, but the use of bidirectionnal is forbidden.